tomatenquark/tomatenquark.github.io/game/EDITREF.md

 ### hidestats

-`hidestats 0/1`
+`hidestats B`

-Turn on to hide the above stats
+Turn on to hide the above stats.

 ### hidehud

-`hidehud 0/1`
+`hidehud B`

-Turn on to hide all HUD elements
+Turn on to hide all HUD elements.

 ### hudgun

-`hudgun 0/1`
+`hudgun B`

-Turn off to hide guns/hand
+Turn off to hide guns/hand.

+### hidehudicons

+`hidehudicons B`

+Hides ammo and health icons.